14 days to withdraw

 How long does the seller have to pay me back?

 The seller must reimburse you no more than 14 days after being informed of your decision to withdraw.
-If the seller is retrieving the item, he/she may delay the reimbursement until the item is picked up, or until he/she receives proof that you have sent the item back.
+If the seller is retrieving the item, they may delay the reimbursement until the item is picked up, or until they receive proof that you have sent the item back.

-In case of late reimbursement, if French law applies to your contract, you can request damages according to a specific scale.
+In case of late reimbursement, if French law applies to your contract, you can request interests according to a specific scale.

 What is the method of payment for reimbursement?